 We invest in youth because we believe that teenagers and young adults are not only future leaders, but that they are also current leaders.
-Our hope through our Youth Cohort and Internship Pipeline programs is to nurture spiritually-rooted, justice-oriented, and skilled youth into philanthropic leaders through a process of reflection, action, and consultation.
+Our hope through the Youth Cohort and Fellows Program is to nurture spiritually-rooted, justice-oriented, and skilled youth into philanthropic leaders through a process of reflection, action, and consultation.

 “The period of youth is characterized by strength and vigor and stands out as the choicest time in human life.
 Therefore you should strive day and night so that endowed with heavenly strength, inspired with brilliant motives and aided by His celestial power and heavenly grace and confirmation, you may become the ornaments of the world of humanity, and preeminent among those who are initiated into true learning and the love of God.”

-Do I have to be a Baháʼí to apply for the Youth Cohort or Internship Pipeline?
+Do I have to be a Baháʼí to apply for the Youth Cohort or Fellows Program?

 While we are guided by the spiritual principles of the Baháʼí Faith, we respect and celebrate all religious devotions and differences and provide equal opportunities for all.
 We will only ask you to come to the cohort with an open heart, mind, and interest in learning more about Baháʼí beliefs.